DataDog/documentation/content/en/synthetics/guide/monitor-usage.md

 ---

-Synthetic tests come with [estimated usage metrics][1] that allows you to keep track of your usage.
+Synthetic tests come with [estimated usage metrics][1] that allow you to keep track of your usage.
 These metrics notably enable you to:

 * Understand how your usage evolves over time
 * Visualize which teams, applications, or services are contributing the most to your Synthetics usage and have the largest coverage